Insulin glargine

 General disorders and administration site conditions

-Rarely, insulin may cause oedema particularly if previously poor metabolic control is improved by intensified insulin therapy.
+Rarely, insulin may cause sodium retention and oedema particularly if previously poor metabolic control is improved by intensified insulin therapy.

 Paediatric population